 Types of Swabs

-Traditional cotton bud swabs are best suited for non-critical applications because of linting
+Traditional cotton bud swabs are best suited for non-critical applications because of linting.

 - Most common swab

-- Moderate absorbency, soft, low cost
+- Has moderate absorbency, is soft, and low cost

 - Ideal for one-time use